Home | Legals | KIT

 Aircraft Instrumentation

-The IMK-AAF is developing and operating airborne instruments for in situ cloud particle and water vapour measurements.
-The Particle Habit Imaging and Polar Scattering (PHIPS) probe, the Small Ice Detector (SID), and the water vapour sensor (HAI) are currently under development for the new German research aircraft HALO.
+The IMK-AAF is developing and operating airborne instruments for in situ cloud particle microphysics measurements.
+The Particle Habit Imaging and Polar Scattering (PHIPS) probe and the Small Ice Detector (SID-3) are part of the PMS instrument package on the new research aircraft HALO.

 PHIPS-